 - More compact: Is smaller (117x70mm vs 124x84mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 5 months after the G10).

-Reasons to prefer the Panasonic Lumix DMC-G10:
+Advantages of the Panasonic Lumix DMC-G10:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.